asxwin/api/README.md

 ## Setup

-Clone the repository
+1. Clone the repository
-Install the required libraries using pip install -r requirements.txt Add your audio files to the api/songs directory
+2. Install the required libraries
+3. Add your audio files to the api/songs directory
-Run python main.py to start the player
+4. Run python main.py to start the player

 ### Note